 Tax deductions for Uber and Lyft drivers

-There are five major tax deductions that Lyft and Uber drivers should know about and take advantage of when doing their income taxes:
+There are six major tax deductions that Lyft and Uber drivers should know about and take advantage of when doing their income taxes:

 |Expenses from operating your vehicle||Costs including gas, repairs, insurance, lease payments, etc.|

 |Standard mileage deduction||58 cents per mile driven for business use|

 |Provisions for customers||Bottled water, snacks and other expenses used toward riders|

 |Tolls and parking fees||Costs incurred for using roads and parking|

 - Qualified business income deduction: Uber and Lyft drivers may claim a qualified business income deduction.
 Add up all your profits for the tax filing period and subtract your business expenses incurred over the same period from this total.
 The resulting figure is your total business income.
 You may deduct up to 20% of your business income from your overall taxable income.
 To claim the deduction as a rideshare driver, your taxable income can’t be more than $157,500, or $315,000 if you’re married and filing jointly.
 The line for the QBI deduction is line 9 on Form 1040.